JCPTrevillian/testimonials/README.md

 \
 \
-The setup for the patient testimonials opened with a list of classes of the element that allow CSS and Javascript to select and access specificelements via Document.getelementsByClassName() or ocument.getelementsByID() you will see used later in lines 67 and 68 of index.HTML
+The setup for the patient testimonials opened with a list of classes of the element that allow CSS and Javascript to select and access specificelements via Document.getelementsByClassName() or Document.getelementsByID() you will see used later in lines 67 and 68 of index.HTML
 \
 \